sweng-epfl/public/project/bootcamp/firebase/ReadMe.md

 Feel free to manually add some key-value entries to the database in order to get a grasp on its internal organization.
 Also, this might be useful for future troubleshooting.

+> [!WARNING]
-> :warning: Use your personal Google account instead of your university one, otherwise you will not be able to create a database.
+> Use your personal Google account instead of your university one, otherwise you will not be able to create a database.
 But you can later give admin rights to your university account and those of your teammates.

 It is important to note that the keys in this database are represented as URLs or paths (strings), while the values can be of any type (i.e. numbers, Boolean values, serialized objects, etc.).
 This allows for a clean nested hierarchical data organization.